Support for Energy Education in Communities Programme

 On this page

-The SEEC Programme includes funding to build and expand the network of services to support people experiencing energy hardship achieve warmer, more energy-efficient homes and lower their energy bills.
+The SEEC Programme includes funding to build and expand the network of services to support people experiencing energy hardship in achieving warmer, more energy-efficient homes and lowering their energy bills.

-Funding is available to eligible community-level groups, organisations or businesses, and will be primarily allocated through a regular open process.
-The funding is to contribute to the provision of personalised, specialist advice and education to households in energy hardship, and purchasing low-cost energy-saving equipment and devices.
+Funding is available to eligible community-level groups, organisations or businesses, and is primarily allocated through a regular open process.
+The funding contributes to the provision of personalised, specialist advice and education to households in energy hardship, and purchasing low-cost energy-saving equipment and devices.

 SEEC Fund